top of page

 For Māori communities, health and wellbeing are about whanaungatanga – looking after each other across the generations.
 When we immunise, we’re showing aroha and manaaki for our tamariki, mokopuna and kaumātua.
 It’s especially important before kura or kōhanga, during flu season, or if you’re working closely with others like in seasonal mahi.

 Most vaccinations are free and easy to catch up on.
-If you're unsure what you or your tamariki need, have a kōrero with your nurse or local clinic.
+If you're unsure what you or your tamariki need, have a kōrero with our Community Outreach Coordinator Hannah - hannah@uruuruwhenuahealth.co.nz or 0800 485 111.

 Services Provided: